juhotuho10/projects/Python/LLM_with_RNN/README.md

 # LLM with RNN
-simple character "LLM" implemented from RNN components as part of a Machine Learning course
+A Character "LLM" implemented from RNN components as part of a Machine Learning course

 the RNN keeps track of it's own learned internal state and uses that as well as the currenct charater to predict upcoming characters